amanuelmehreteab7/liri-node-app/README.md

 # liri-node-app

 1.) use the omdb js file, from this project the one downloaded with npm will not work due to needing api key
+    Run the project using npm install, then copy the index.js from the project and paste it into `node_modules/omdb`

 2.) add `>> output.log` to the end of your commands if you want to save your standard outputs